Pulmonary Alveolar Proteinosis

-Harron Lung Center physicians have extensive experience in diagnosing, treating and helping patients manage pulmonary alveolar proteinosis (PAP).
-Penn is the mid-Atlantic regional referral center for the treatment of PAP.
+Our physicians have extensive experience in diagnosing, treating and helping patients manage PAP.
+In fact, Penn is the mid-Atlantic regional referral center for the treatment of PAP.

 Symptoms of PAP include: